 Certain Relationships with Directors.
 In determining that each of the members of our board of directors other than Mr. Ruelle is independent, the board considered and determined that the relationships described below are not material and do not cause the directors to fail to satisfy the standards for independence established by the NYSE.
-Mr. Chandler holds positions as a director and officer of INTRUST Bank, which has issued letters of credit related to the workers' compensation program for the Wolf Creek nuclear power plant in which we have a 47% ownership interest.
+Mr. Chandler holds positions as a director and officer of INTRUST Bank, which has issued letters of credit related to the workers' compensation program for the Wolf Creek nuclear power plant in which we have a 47% ownership interest and also holds a nominal amount of funds related to one of our employee association groups.
+Dr. Farley is a director of CoreFirst Bank, which holds nominal funds related to an employee political action committee and another employee association group.
 In addition, Dr. Farley and Mr. Ruelle serve on the Board of Directors of GO Topeka Economic Partnership, a civic organization that promotes economic growth in greater Topeka.

 Policies and Procedures for Approval of Related Person Transactions.
 In February 2007, our board of directors formally adopted a policy with respect to related person transactions to document procedures where such transactions are reviewed, approved or ratified.
 The policy applies to any transaction in which the Company is a participant and any related person has a direct or indirect material interest and the amount involved exceeds \$120,000.
 The Nominating and Corporate Governance Committee is responsible for reviewing, approving and ratifying any related person transaction.
 The Nominating and Corporate Governance Committee intends to approve only those related person transactions that are in, or are not inconsistent with, the best interests of the Company and its shareholders.
-There were no related person transactions in 2016.
+There were no related person transactions in 2017.